 While avoidance is sometimes used as a short-term strategy for children who are hyperreactive to stimuli, research has indicated that interventions that are child-led but pose gentle challenges to a child's sensory processing abilities may lead to improved outcomes for children53.
 Parents may be able to support their child feel more comfortable with sensory stimuli overtime.
 By no means does this mean that parents should take their child into situations that cause them clear discomfort or distress.
 It means trying to gradually support your child to explore more varied environments where they encounter new sensory stimuli.
 For example, if a child has difficulty being in loud busy places, it may be that visiting a quiet shopping centre is necessary at first; it is important not to stay at this level for too long and to try and very gradually build your child's tolerance to busier shopping centres again.
-You could combine a very short trip to a slightly louder environment while practising some of the self-regulation strategies above (e.g. listening to white noise through headphones if the noises of the shopping centre get too much).
+You could combine a very short trip to a slightly louder environment while practising some of the shopping centre get too much).
 Importantly, there will likely be limits to this approach and not all children will be able to learn to tolerate all environments, nor should they.
 The important thing is to try to strike a balance between avoidance of experiences and providing opportunities for your child to experience gentle sensory challenges that build their confidence over time.
 Flexibility is key.